sajid-khan-afridi/learn-modern-ai-python-batch-69/04-github/readme.md

 ---

 #### 1. **What is Git?**
-Git is a distributed version control system that helps developers track changes in their code, collaborate efficiently, and maintain a detailed history of project modifications.
+Git is a distributed version control system that tracks changes in code.
+Every developer gets a complete copy of the project’s history, making it easier to work together, merge updates, and revert mistakes when needed.

 #### 2. **What is GitHub Desktop?**
 GitHub Desktop is a graphical tool that simplifies Git workflows.
 It provides a user-friendly interface for creating, managing, and syncing repositories with GitHub, reducing the need for command-line operations.